cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

 Configuration
 =============

-Cuckoo relies on six main configuration files:
+Cuckoo relies on a couple of main configuration files:

     * :ref:`cuckoo_conf`: for configuring general behavior and analysis options.
     * :ref:`auxiliary_conf`: for enabling and configuring auxiliary modules.